edn-es/nf-plugins-stats/source/docs/getting-started.md

 This site uses a static site generator (Jigsaw) to create an up-to-date markdown file per plugin including public information about everyone

-The code of this repository is available at [https://github.com/edn-es/nf-plugins-stats](Github of EDN)
+The code of this repository is available at [Github of EDN](https://github.com/edn-es/nf-plugins-stats)

 ### Adding Plugin {#getting-started-adding-plugin}